Skip to content

 • Reference to the laboratory's UKAS schedule of accreditation

 UKAS accreditation means the laboratory has been independently assessed against ISO/IEC 17025:2017 and demonstrated technical competence.
 Certificates from UKAS-accredited labs carry the highest level of measurement traceability in the UK.
+For a fuller explanation of how UKAS sits next to ISO 9001 certification and what the accreditation process actually involves, see our companion guide on what UKAS accreditation is.

 Measurement Traceability: Why It Matters